yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192474210-e9cb394f-6d79-4f7c-a85f-9e475386f46c.png">

-### Notes:

 **Why it’s bad UX:** Dark UX is the opposite of user-first design.
 Rather than considering the functionality and usability of a platform, dark UX deliberately confuses and misleads users into choosing certain options over others, normally in the interest of generating more revenue for the company

 **The key takeaway:** Transparency is key to building a good relationship with your users, and infinitely more valuable than the short-term gratification of your users spending a little more money than they meant to

-#### Transition
-- **Tell** students that these three examples don't follow the usability principles used to create well-designed user interfaces
-- **Explain** to students that whether they're designing a login screen, a search experience or anything else, usability is essential
+- whether you're designing a login screen, a search experience or anything else, usability is essential
-- **Reveal** to students there are usability measures that exist to help us understand how usable our products really are - they are called 'heuristics'
+- there are usability measures that exist to help us understand how usable our products really are - they are called 'heuristics'

 ---